 Distribution of Leadership Positions

-Director-level roles in local security and provincial governance account for most positions within the Taliban ranks.
-Human rights positions are the least represented category.
+- Director-level roles in local security and provincial governance account for most positions within Taliban ranks, while human rights positions are the least represented category.

 Military Background and Age of Leadership

-A young cadre of Taliban leaders aged 24-36 makes up the bulk of the government.
+- A young cadre of Taliban leaders aged 24-38 makes up the bulk of the administration.
 While some exhibit a conciliatory stance, all remain steadfast in upholding the Taliban’s ideals of Islamic governance.

 Links to Militancy

-Words such as "explosives," "suicide bombing," "al-Qaeda," or affiliation with other militant groups appear in over 20% of profiles (as per current data).
+- Terms such as "explosives," "suicide bombing," "al-Qaeda," or references to affiliation with other militant groups, appear in over 25% of profiles.

-Approximately 49 of these profiles show direct or indirect ties to al-Qaeda, underscoring the Taliban’s deep-rooted connections with global terrorism.
+- Approximately 62 profiles show direct or indirect ties to al-Qaeda, underscoring the Taliban’s links to global terrorism and suggesting institutional overlap with foreign jihadists rather than incidental ties.

 Non-Taliban Appointees

-Among 1,145 individuals mapped, around 30 of the listed profiles are non-Taliban individuals either serving within or affiliated with the Taliban government, illustrating the insular nature of Taliban governance.
+- Among the 1,213 individuals mapped, around 30 profiles are non-Taliban figures either serving in or affiliated with the Taliban administration.
+This highlights the insular nature of Taliban governance, with the system remaining almost hermetically sealed.